 The 1990s saw the start of the first significant phase of work.
 To include clinical research on human somatic cell therapy in the regulation of the Drug Administration Law, the Ministry of Health first introduced the Quality Control Points for Clinical Research of Somatic Human Genome Therapy in 1993.
-The legislation did not yet include a section on this issue since the technology at the time was still very distant from being able to in vitro culture human embryos and make a chimeric embryo.
+The legislation did not yet include a section on this issue since the technology at the time was still very distant from being able to in vitro culture human embryos and make chimeric embryo.
 Responding to the International Congress of Genetics (ICG) held in Beijing in 1998, Chinese scientists, policymakers, and the public began to participate in discussing and solving the challenges human embryo research faced.
 The Chinese Ministry of Health (MOH) issued the "Four No's," or the first formal policy governing human embryo and embryoid research, in 2002.
-They stated: "Under no circumstances, will human reproductive cloning activities be 1) sanctioned, 2) permitted,

-3) supported, or 4) accepted" (Liao et al., 2007).
-In 2001, two separate groups individually created draft regulations for submission to the Ministries of Health and Science and Technology after deciding that more detailed regulations were required to govern a growingly active human embryo and stem cell field in China, which at the time represented the agreement of Chinese experts in social and life sciences.
+They stated: "Under no circumstances, will human reproductive cloning activities be 1) sanctioned, 2) permitted, 3) supported, or 4) accepted."(Liao et al., 2007) In 2001, two separate groups individually created draft regulations for submission to the Ministries of Health and Science and Technology after deciding that more detailed regulations were required to govern a growingly active human embryo and stem cell field in China, which at the time represented the agreement of Chinese experts in social and life sciences.
 The document Ethical Principles and Management Recommendations for Human Embryonic Stem Cells was submitted by a group of ethicists and scientists in Beijing.
-In parallel, the Bioethics Committee of the Southern China National Human Genome Center in Shanghai published a draft proposal titled Recommendations for Ethical Guidelines for Human Embryonic Stem Cell Research (Ethics Committee of the Chinese National Human Genome Center at Shanghai, 2004).
-In 2003, when the Ministry of Health and the Ministry of Science and Technology jointly promulgated the Ethical guidelines for research on human embryonic stem cells, reflecting the main ideas proposed in the two drafts above.
+In parallel, the Bioethics Committee of the Southern China National Human Genome Center in Shanghai published a draft proposal titled the Recommendations for Ethical Guidelines for Human Embryonic Stem Cell Research.
+(Shanghai, 2004) In 2003, when the Ministry of Health and the Ministry of Science and Technology jointly promulgated the Ethical guidelines for research on human embryonic stem cells, reflecting the main ideas proposed in the two drafts above.
 Only excess gametes or blastocysts from in vitro fertilization, fetal cells aborted through natural or voluntary selection, embryonic sacs and unisex duplicated blastocysts obtained through somatic cell nuclear transfer techniques, and voluntarily donated germ cells are allowed to be used as sources of hESCs for research.
-Furthermore, the in vitro cultivation of blastocysts produced by in vitro fertilization, somatic cell nuclear transfer, single-sex replication method, or genetic modification is similarly limited to a time of no more than 14 days following the beginning of fertilization or nuclear transfer (Ministry of Health and Ministry of Science and Technology of the People's Republic of China, 2003).
-Additionally, the Chinese Ministry of Health (MOH) has released two other legislations focused on in vitro fertilization (IVF) and chimeric embryo technology since 2001, i.e., Ministry of Medical and Health of the Peoples Republic of China, (2001), Ministry of Science and Technology and Ministry of Medical and Health of the Peoples Republic of China, (2003).
-For those involved in assisted reproductive technologies, the use of human gametes, congeners or embryos for reproduction is prohibited in the latter, i.e., 1) forbidding the fusion of human gametes with heterozygous gametes; 2) forbidding the intrahuman transfer of heterozygous gametes and conjoined embryos; 3) forbidding the genetic modification of human gametes and conjoined good embryos for reproductive purposes; 4) forbidding the transfer of gametes, conjoined gametes, and embryos without the patient's knowledge and consent or the forbidding of scientific research; and 5) forbidding the experimental research on human chimeric embryos; 6) forbidding human cloning.
+Furthermore, the in vitro cultivation of blastocysts produced by in vitro fertilization, somatic cell nuclear transfer, single-sex replication method, or genetic modification is similarly limited to a time of no more than 14 days following the beginning of fertilization or nuclear transfer. ((MOST), 2003) Additionally, the Chinese Ministry of Health (MOH) has released two other legislations focused on in vitro fertilization (IVF) and chimeric embryo technology since 2001, i.e. Measure for Human Assisted Reproductive Technology (2001), Specifications for Human Assisted Reproductive Technology (2003)).
+For those involved in assisted reproductive technologies, the use of human gametes, congeners or embryos for reproduction is prohibited in the latter i.e. I) forbidding the fusion of human gametes with heterozygous gametes; II) forbidding the intra-human transfer of heterozygous gametes and conjoined embryos; III) forbidding the genetic modification of human gametes and conjoined good embryos for reproductive purposes; IV) forbidding the transfer of gametes, conjoined gametes, and embryos without the patient's knowledge and consent or the forbidding of scientific research; and V) forbidding the experimental research on human chimeric embryos; vi) forbidding human cloning.